 - buprofezin (Applaud) at 0.53 lb ai/a.
 PHI 7 days.
-Do not exceed 1.06 lb ai/a per season.
+Do not exceed 1.05 lb ai/a per season.
 Allow at least 14 days between applications.
 Apply by ground using 50 to 200 gal/a water, depending on the size of the grape plants.
-Use of a higher volume of water will ensure better coverage, especially under adverse conditions, such as hot, dry weather and/or a dense canopy.
+Use higher water volume to ensure better coverage, especially under hot, dry weather and/or a dense canopy.
 Do not exceed two applications per season.
-Although cottony grape scale insect is not specifically listed on the label for grapes, it is an effective and legal use.
+Although cottony grape scale insect is not listed on the label for grapes, it is an effective and legal use.
 Group 16 insecticide.

 - horticultural oil (several brands)-Consult label for rate.
 Apply oil at a spray volume of 200 to 300 gal/a.
 Apply in late March or early April while vines are still dormant; do not apply oil after budbreak.
 Some formulations are OMRI-listed for organic use.